okta/okta-sdk-dotnet/docs/UserApi.md

 Reset all Factors

-This operation resets all factors for the specified user.
+Resets all factors for the specified user.
 All MFA factor enrollments returned to the unenrolled state.
 The user's status remains ACTIVE.
 This link is present only if the user is currently enrolled in one or more MFA factors.

 ### Example
 ```csharp